heldridge/prompt_importer/README.md

 To create class that derives from `PromptImporter` you must first define a subclass of `prompt_importer.Event`.
 Events represent single transactions from whatever type of file you are importing.
 For example, if you are importing a `csv` file, you may have one event per row.
-The subclass should implement the following methods.
+The subclass should implement the following methods:

 #### get_field(self, field: str) -> str